Ren Narita: House of Torture (2023–present)

 On December 6, Narita attacked his partner in the World Tag League Shota Umino and joined House of Torture, turning heel.

-On January 4, 2024 at Wrestle Kingdom 18, Narita teamed with fellow House of Torture member Evil, to defeat Umino and Kaito Kiyomiya.
+On January 4, 2024, at Wrestle Kingdom 18, Narita teamed with fellow House of Torture member Evil, to defeat Umino and Kaito Kiyomiya.
 Narita would participate in the 2024 New Japan Cup, where he would defeat Taichi and Zack Sabre Jr., only to be eliminated by Yota Tsuji in the quarter-final.
 At Windy City Riot, Narita defeated Minoru Suzuki and appeared later in the show, attacking newly crowned IWGP World Heavyweight Champion Jon Moxley, only to be chased off by Umino.
 On night two of Wrestling Dontaku, Narita unsuccessfully challenged Moxley for the championship.
 At King Of Pro-Wrestling, Narita defeated Jeff Cobb and Yota Tsuji in a three way match to win the NJPW World Television Champion.
 At Wrestle Kingdom 19, Narita lost the title to El Phantasmo in a four-way match, involving Cobb and Ryohei Oiwa.
 On January 30, 2025, Narita teamed with Sho and Yujiro Takahashi to defeat Hiroshi Tanahashi, Toru Yano and Oleg Boltin to win the NEVER Openweight 6-Man Tag Team Championships for the second time in his career.

 On night one of Wrestling Dontaku, House of Torture were defeated by the Bullet Club War Dogs in a Dog Pound match.
 Per the stipulation, House of Torture were forced to leave Bullet Club.

+On January 26, 2026, after NJPW announced that EVIL had left the promotion, Narita took over the leadership of House of Torture.
+On February 11 at The New Beginning in Osaka, Narita defeated Aaron Wolf to win the NEVER Openweight Championship.
+On June 14 at Dominion 6.14 in Osaka-jo Hall, Narita lost the NEVER Openweight Championship back to Wolf.

 All Elite Wrestling (2021)

-Narita appeared on the May 12, 2021 episode of Dynamite, where he accompanied Yuji Nagata for his IWGP United States Heavyweight Championship match against AEW World Champion Jon Moxley.
+Narita appeared on the May 12, 2021, episode of Dynamite, where he accompanied Yuji Nagata for his IWGP United States Heavyweight Championship match against AEW World Champion Jon Moxley.
 On the May 24 episode of Dark: Elevation, as part of the partnership between New Japan Pro Wrestling and All Elite Wrestling (AEW), Narita made his in-ring debut for the promotion defeating Royce Isaacs.